Austinx75/Austinx75/README.md

-- 👋 Hi, I’m @Austinx75
+- 👋 Hi, I'm Austin
-- 👀 I’m interested in
+- 👀 My Personal interests are hiking and mountaineering in the Pacific North West.
+In my spare time, I also enjoy playing / developing video games.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently looking for a rewarding career.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Contact me at austin.l.scott75@outlook.com

 <!---
 Austinx75/Austinx75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.